Cyrus095/pong/README.md

 ### Introduction

   This project is a remake of the classic game [*Pong*](http://en.wikipedia.org/wiki/Pong "More about Pong") using C++ and OpenGL in a Unix-type OS.
-  My main objective is mainly to learn more of the new OpenGL while coding a simple game.
+  My main objective is to learn more of the new OpenGL while coding a simple game.

 ### Libraries

 Extra libraries used are:

-  - [**SFML**](http://www.sfml-dev.org/ "SFML website"), for creating an OpenGL context (aka "game window").
+  - [**SFML**](http://www.sfml-dev.org/ "SFML website"), for creating an OpenGL context (game window, music and input).

   - [**GLEW**](http://glew.sourceforge.net/ "GLEW website"), for implementing OpenGL functionality.